apache/druid/docs/tutorials/index.md

 Druid comes equipped with launch scripts that can be used to start all processes on a single server.
 Here, we will use [`auto`](../operations/single-server.md#druid-auto-start), which automatically sets various runtime properties based on available processors and memory.

 In addition, Druid includes several [bundled static profiles](../operations/single-server.md) for a range of machine sizes.
-These range from nano (1 CPU, 4GiB RAM) to x-large (64 CPU, 512GiB RAM).
+These range from nano (1 CPU, 4 GiB RAM) to x-large (64 CPU, 512 GiB RAM).
 See [Single server deployment](../operations/single-server.md) for more information.
 To learn how to deploy Druid services across clustered machines, see [Clustered deployment](./cluster.md).

 The software requirements for the installation machine are:

 * Linux, Mac OS X, or other Unix-like OS.
 (Windows is not supported)
 * [Java 8u92+ or Java 11](../operations/java.md)
-* Python2 or Python3
+* Python 2 or Python 3

-You must set either the `JAVA_HOME` or `DRUID_JAVA_HOME` of the following the environment variables for Druid to find Java on the machine.
+You must set either the `JAVA_HOME` or `DRUID_JAVA_HOME` environment variable for Druid to find Java on the machine.
 If there is more than one version of Java installed, set
 `DRUID_JAVA_HOME`.
 You can run `bin/verify-java` to verify Java requirements for your environment.

 Before installing a production Druid instance, be sure to review the [security